hkailee/Udacity/natural_language_processing/README.md

     .
     ├── projects/        # Code for projects in the classroom ├── README.MD        # README doc
-    └── mini-projects    # mini-projects and projects used in class.
+    └── mini_projects    # mini-projects and projects used in class.

 ## No Data
 No data available due to licensing issue